Disney Throwback

 Guests of the Disney Institute had their chance to experience the exciting industries of Television and Radio thanks to courses at the resort!
 With their own television station (DITV) and their own radio station (WALT), the Disney Institute guests really got an authentic feel for these modes of entertainment.
 There were courses in radio production where the guests would get to dive deeper into each role.
 As for television, there were courses in television on location as well as television live.
 These short films produced during the class were later aired on the Disney Institute TV Channel!

-More on Kait Around The Kingdom: Hoop Dee Doo Revue Celebrates 45 Years At Walt Disney World
+More on Kait Around The Kingdom: How To Celebrate Halfway to Halloween at Walt Disney World 2022

 Youth Programs